 Use this page to learn more about the Rural Summer Legal Corps program, including how to apply as a host site or as a fellow.

 Launched in the summer of 2016, the Rural Summer Legal Corps is a privately funded initiative to connect law students with legal aid programs in the common pursuit of better addressing the civil legal needs of rural communities.
-In partnership with Equal Justice Works, LSC selects about thirty of the nation’s most talented and dedicated law students to spend their summers working at LSC-grantee offices across the United States and its territories.
+In partnership with Equal Justice Works, LSC selects about forty-five of the nation’s most talented and dedicated law students to spend their summers working at LSC-grantee offices across the United States and its territories.
 The students work on projects to improve access to justice for rural residents, including providing direct legal services, engaging in community outreach and education, researching, and helping build the capacity of LSC grantees.

 Rural Summer Legal Corps 2023 Host Sites

-Since 2016, one hundred and ninety law students have helped rural communities in 42 states and territories across the United States as part of the Rural Summer Legal Corps.
+Since 2016, one hundred and ninety five law students have helped rural communities in 42 states and territories across the United States as part of the Rural Summer Legal Corps.
 Over sixty of LSC’s 132 grantees have hosted at least one law student.
 Students have worked on a diverse array of projects including providing legal services for people facing eviction or other housing challenges, assisting in Medical-Legal Partnership cases in New Hampshire, developing a model Pro Se Divorce Clinic in Oklahoma, assisting people in accessing benefits in the wake of the COVID-19 pandemic, organizing expungement clinics in Florida, and assisting pro se litigants in the Code of Federal Regulations Court on an Indian Reservation.

 Information for LSC Grantees